derpaloftet/music-quiz-react/README.md

 - Disabled answer buttons after a selection ensures no double-clicking or unintended inputs.
 - Immediate feedback helps players stay engaged and confident about their progress.

+**Testing with Playwright**

+- Page Navigation Verification: Ensures each page renders correctly and displays the expected UI elements.
+- Quiz Functionality Testing: Validates randomized question generation, correct scoring logic and proper handling of incorrect answers, attempts, and skipped questions.
+- Edge Cases: Tests behavior when all attempts are used up or questions are skipped, ensuring proper handling of "no more questions" scenarios and accurate final score display.
+- Replayability: Checks the ability to restart the quiz after completing a session, returning users to the genre selection page.

 ---

 Music Quiz is the perfect activity to test your knowledge and discover new music along the way.
 Play, learn, and have fun!